Templating guide #

 by default.

-The preamble template is executed at the end, after all root template invocations.
+The preamble template (only for code and client generation) is executed at the end, after all root template invocations.

 Preamble template is called once per file, producing the output that is substituted at the beginning a file.
 Typically,